gt12889/NeighborhoodLibrary/README.md

 ![image](https://user-images.githubusercontent.com/130225802/233787145-251c76bd-71a7-47b9-89ba-433241445704.png)

+# Interesting Code

-I think the if conditional statement below is interesting since it tests to check for the user's integer input as well as the boolean in one line without using &&.
+I think the simple "if" conditional statement below is interesting since it tests to check for the user's integer input as well as the boolean in one line without using &&.

  if (books[choice].isCheckcedOut() == false)